microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-03.md

 ## Introduction

-In this challenge, you're going to add Dapr **publish/subscribe** messaging to send messages from the TrafficControlService to the FineCollectionService.
+In this challenge, you're going to add Dapr **publish/subscribe** messaging to send messages from the `TrafficControlService` to the `FineCollectionService`.

 ## Description